jbcodeforce/aws-studies/docs/templ/index.md

 * Complement the discussion with diagrams, flows, and more engaging with participants.
 * Discovery and collaborate on a one of a kind solution that the participants own.
 * Take care of time management (segmentation of the agenda and what needs to be addressed )and space management (name section of the whiteboard, use 25% (agenda), 50% (main), 25% (takeaways) sections).
-BE PREPARE.
+BE PREPARED.
 * Example of sections: topics, takeaways, next steps (action for me and then action for customer)
 * Brings your own supplies: markers, eraser..
 * Use Uppercase, limit color